osoc24/Doco/getting-started.md

   text: "Lexicon"
 ---

-# Welcome to the LOAMA handover page!
+# Welcome to the LOAMA documentation website!

 > **L**inked **O**pen **A**ccess **M**anagement **A**pp